-- Action 4.21.1.
+- the Biking and Rolling Plan incrementally, imately every two to three years, to build it into ional work, capital, and community planning process. - Action 4.19.2.
+Maintain list of accomplished Community Action Plan items. - Action 4.19.3.
+Reflect changes in technology, funding options, and cultural adaptations in Plan updates - Action 4.20.3.
+Study reforming and streamlining regulatory and approval processes that reduce administrative burdens while preserving and uplifting public participation. - Action 4.20.5.
+Coordinate and integrate solutions to administrative burdens recommended by SFMTA Project Management Office - Action 4.21.1.
 Prioritize bikeway designs that support safe, fast, and reliable transit operations and minimize potential for conflicts between transit and bikes. - Action 4.21.2.
 Design bikeways that support first and last mile connections with transit hubs. - Action 4.21.3.
-Implement mobility hub pilot programs or install additional long-term device parking at key transit hubs and connection points.

-Goal 4 Delivering the Plan

-Policy 22.
-Efficiently and proactively structure staff and processes to fund Plan implementation

-- Action 4.22.1.
-Develop a work plan and staffing plan to support grant applications following the adoption of the Biking and Rolling Plan - Action 4.22.2.
+Implement mobility hub pilot programs or install additional long-term device parking at key transit hubs and connection Policy 22.
+Efficiently and proactively structure staff and processes to fund Plan implementation - Action 4.22.1.
+Develop a work plan and staffing plan to support grant applications following the adoption of the Biking and Rolling Plan. - Action 4.22.2.
 Organize Street Division capital and grant funding to deliver North Star projects based on cost/benefit evaluation with other efforts such as aligning network upgrades with street repaving efforts. - Action 4.22.3.
-Advocate at regional and state levels to increase funding and reduce constraints

-Policy 23.
-Develop process improvements and increase coordination between SFMTA, SF Fire Department (SFFD), SF Public Works, SF Public Utilities Commission (SFPUC) and SF Recreation and Parks Department (Rec and Park)

-- Action 4.23.1.
+Advocate at regional and state levels to increase funding and reduce constraints Develop process improvements and increase coordination Policy 23. between SFMTA, SF Fire Department (SFFD), SF Public Works, SF Public Utilities Commission (SFPUC) and SF Recreation and Parks Department (Rec and Park) - Action 4.23.1.
 Align Capital Planning processes between Public Works and SFMTA - Action 4.23.2.
 Coordinate plan implementation with Public Works paving plan to deliver projects in a cost-effective way. - Action 4.23.3.
-Identify ways to engage with Public Works early in their annual repaving planning process to direct pavement improvements where they will benefit people who bike and roll. - Action 4.23.4.
+Identify ways to engage with Public Works early in their annual repaying planning process to direct pavement improvements where they will benefit people who bike and roll. - Action 4.23.4.
 Support the creation of an identified manager at SF Public works who elevates bikeway opportunities and can coordinate with SFMTA on biking and rolling projects. - Action 4.23.5.
-Develop shared work program between SFMTA, Rec and Parks and other partner agencies to implement biking and rolling projects to increase access to parks and reduce the impact of parks as barriers to the citywide network. - Action 4.23.6.
+Develop shared work program between SFMTA, Rec and Parks and other partner agencies to implement biking and rolling projects to increase access to parks and reduce the impact of parks as barriers to the citywide network.
+Action 4.23.6.
 Continue to support strong

-- Action 4.23.7.
-Build on the recommendations of the Controllers' office guidebook for SFMTA and SFFD collaborations to further improve communications - Action 4.23.8.
-Develop a semi-annual program with SFFD to identify key traffic calming tools for adding to SFMTA's toolkit

-Policy 24.
-Support state-level legislation and state agency practices for further streamlining delivery of active transportation projects.

-- Action 4.24.1.
-Include support for increased local design control on state roadways for safety projects in the annual legislative advocacy program. - Action 4.24.2.
-Support Caltrans and other state agencies in removing bureaucratic barriers to implementing biking and rolling safety projects in San Francisco

-Policy 25.
-Secure local, regional, state, and federal funding for active transportation project implementation.

-- Action 4.25.1.
+Support state-level legislation and state agency practices for Policy 24. further streamlining delivery of active transportation projects.
+Action 4.24.1.
+Include support for increased local design control on state roadways for safety projects in the annual legislative advocacy program.
+Secure local, regional, state, and federal funding for active Policy 25. transportation project implementation. - Action 4.25.1.
 Identify local funding streams for plan implementation, such as impact fees. - Action 4.25.2.
-Ensure the annual legislative program includes support for maintaining and increasing funding for the Active Transportation Program (or its successors) - Action 4.25.3.
-Work with California City Transportation Initiative (CACTI) to align CA cities priorities for increasing and including active transportation funding in climate, health and transportation funding decisions.
+Ensure the annual legislative program includes support for maintaining and increasing funding for the Active Transportation Program (or its successors) Policy 26. and outcomes.